 Our church parish reflects the diverse, urban neighborhood where we are located.

-Our youth education program is based on the lectionary, enhanced to re ect the richness of African American culture.
+Our youth education program is based on the lectionary, enhanced to respect the richness of African American culture.
 (Historically, our church has been a place where African Americans worshipped and African American clergy were called to serve.)

 Susan Ginsky served as Sunday School Superintendent of St. John's Episcopal, Cumberland, RI, for several years.
 From there, having found her passion, she went to Episcopal Divinity School, Cambridge, for a Master of Divinity, with a concentration on teaching youth in a multiethnic urban setting.

-We are a one room schoolhouse with a curriculum that accommodates to each child's learning style and learning skills.
+We are a one-room schoolhouse with a curriculum that accommodates to each child's learning style and learning skills.
 Currently, we serve ages 5-19.
-Expansion of staff is anticipated so that we can serve those under 5.
+The expansion of staff is anticipated so that we can serve those under 5.
 Our classroom is in the midst of modernization, as are other areas of our church.
-We have adequate supplies for all types of projects and magni cent support from the parish for our needs.
+We have adequate supplies for all types of projects and Magni cent support from the parish for our needs.

 Routinely, the lesson is based on the lectionary; there are also many exceptions for the purpose of enhancing our program to take account of who we are and the parish's goals.
 Examples are a focus on African American culture and lesson-based-working in our garden.

 The lectionary for each week is at www.lectionarypage.net